jbrinkman/apiweaver/README.md

 - H2 element validation with warnings for multiple matches
 - Integration tests for complete workflow scenarios

+- Maven build configuration with executable JAR creation
+- Build profiles for development, production, and quick-build scenarios
+- Centralized version management for all dependencies and plugins
+- Maven Shade Plugin for creating self-contained executable JARs

 ### 🚧 In Development

-- Maven build configuration and executable JAR creation
+- Comprehensive test suite with sample HTML files

 ## Requirements